Maxatma/NeuContacts/README.md

 # NeuContacts
 Simple iOS demo Contacts application made for the test task.

-The original task you can find in Contacts.pdf file in the current repository
+The original task you can find in Contacts.pdf file in the current repository.

+(to run it, update pods at first)

 Technologies used:

  - Language: Swift 4.2
  - Main Architectural pattern: MVVM + Router
+ - Dependency manager: CocoaPods
  - Database: Realm
  - Reactive Programming: ReactiveKit+Bond
  - Object JSON Mapping: ObjectMapper